 - Exotic Eye Designs: Noa's irises are flower-shaped, for some reason.
 Kinda fits with her cheerful and carefree personality.

 - Funny Afro: Tarou's hair is occasionally grabbed, deformed (or used as a flowerbed) by irritated people.

-- Monster of the Week: Seems to be the formula so far, each arc focusing on a peculiar First Love Zombie or related matter.
+- Monster of the Week: The formula of the early part of the manga, with each arc focusing on a peculiar First Love Zombie or related matter.

 - Ms. Fanservice: Eve and Ebino serve as the bulk of it in the feminine sense, with both being beautiful, curvaceous girls.

 - Ebino Mei, Tarou's childhood friend, a Statuesque Stunner Academic Athlete with a very generous bosom.

 - Even moreso, second year student Shubuai Misawo, called the "first love killer" for the sheer number of boys who crush on her, and who turns out to have a few screws loose.

 - Of course, Ibusuki also plays this role, but she comes in the "school prince" variety.